MrLazyTTV/agentzero/docs/installation.md

 <img src="res/setup/image-8.png" alt="docker download" width="200"/>
 <br><br>

+> [!IMPORTANT]
+> **Linux Users:** You can install both Docker Desktop or docker-ce (Community Edition).
+> For Docker Desktop, follow the instructions for your specific Linux distribution [here](https://docs.docker.com/desktop/install/linux-install/).
+> For docker-ce, follow the instructions [here](https://docs.docker.com/engine/install/).
+>
+> If you're using docker-ce, you will need to add your user to the `docker` group to be able to run docker commands without sudo.
+You can do this by running the following command in your terminal: `sudo usermod -aG docker $USER`.
+Then log out and log back in for the changes to take effect.
+>
+> Login in the Docker CLI with `docker login` and provide your Docker Hub credentials.

 1.3.
 Run the installer and go through the installation process.
 It should be even shorter than Conda installation, you can leave everything to default.
 On macOS, the installer is a "dmg" image, so just drag and drop the application to your Applications folder like always.